adzierzanowski/mkstm32/README.md

 * [texane/stlink](https://github.com/texane/stlink) binaries (`st-flash`,
 `st-util`, `st-info`)

 Should work on macOS and linux.

-Windows requires certain modifications but all the necessary software is available for that OS.
+You should be able to run this script under Windows after:

+* adding the extension to the script file: `mkstm32.py`
+* making sure you have added all the neccessary programs to `PATH` enviroment variable

 # examples